Prompts

 Tips when configuring Prompts in your application.

-• Remember your prompts should be related to content you have trained the Assistant on.
+• Remember your prompts should be related to content you have trained the Agent on.

 • Review your liveboard to see common questions your users are asking and think about how prompts can encourage their interest.

-• There is no need to be polite with the Assistant, just get straight to the point.
+• There is no need to be polite with the Agent, just get straight to the point.

 • Experiment with prompt types i.e. scenario-based, factual.